SoloEnder/books-quest/README.md

 # books-quest
-This program required the following library :
+This program required the following Python library : Tkinter, OS and JSON
-OS
-Tkinter
-JSON